 &gc_email=*|email|* – The users’ email from your MailChimp Database

-To do this as we did just create a template, added a button and used the link from your site with the query string from above.
+To do this, create a template, add a button and use the link from your site with the query strings from above.

 There are a lot of merge tags and query strings you can use and adapt to the link.